 There are some great sites out there which have lots of useful information if you are expecting or have twins.
 Below I have put some of the ones I found most useful.

 I have loved going to twin club, these are run by different organisations so it is worth looking up online what is available in your area.
 We started when the boys were about 4 months, at this point they could have a play and I could have a tea and chat with fellow mums.
 We have made some great friends and think it has been a really useful place to get information and create a good support group.
 It can be daunting to turn up to these clubs on your own, but they will have volunteers who can help and have people there who can also get you more support if you need it.
 Plus sometimes at the beginning it’s just a case of getting out, and with ours you can take along other siblings.
 So I would really encourage you go along and meet others in the same boat.
-You can also find your nearest club on the TAMBA website (they have a full list)
+You can also find your nearest club on the Twins Trust website (they have a full list)

 Homestart offer lots of different services, one being home visits and help, they also run some of the twin clubs.
 To check them out click here.

 Facebook is also great to find out what is going on in your local area, for me there is a twin group for where I live ‘Twin mums of West Sussex’ so do a search and see if there is group for your local area.
 They usually put up groups, meet ups etc.

 There are some great closed groups which offer lots of support and you can ask questions (Twinlife, Twin Support UK and plenty more).
 Also if you are looking for 2nd hand items there are plenty of selling groups for twin mums which means you get matching outfits for a much lower cost.
 In fact there is one group which offers free clothes for parents of multiples called ‘Free clothes/toys/items within twin/multiples community UK’ so do check it out.

 Our email is email@example.com